sujitr/tidbits/algorithms/src/main/java/com/sujit/exercise/RotateArray/README.md

-# Array Rotation
+# Array Rotation - Right Side
-Given an array, rotate the array to the right by k steps, where k is non-negative.
+Given an array, rotate the array to the ***right*** by k steps, where k is non-negative.

 > Input: [1,2,3,4,5,6,7] and k = 3